Prathik-Ullur/Intro-to-Predictive-Modeling-Assignments/Market segmentation/Market Segmentation.md

 ### Conclusion

 After running K means on PC, we see that there is high correlation between the six clusters.
+Here is what we gathered from the results of running a K-means ++ algorithm on the subset of data obtained from PC Analysis.

-In the first cluster, we see that News and Politics pops up as well as personal fitness and health nutrition.
-Some other features include parenting and school.
-Since it has sports\_fandom and outdoors, I would assume this cluster is more inclined to elder male adults who have families and children.
+**Middle aged Parents:** In the first cluster, we see that News and Politics pops up as well as personal fitness and health nutrition.
+Some other features include parenting, sports\_fandom and school.
+This led us to believe that this cluster could consist mostly of adults who are probably parents and those who follow the news and politics consistently.
+They tend to focus on nutritional welfare of their kids and are constantly on the look out for new recipes to experiement for their kids.
+People in this assumed age bracket also tend to be middle aged and hence more conscious about their health & fitness.

-In the second cluster, we see a high importance for beauty, fashion,cooking ,shopping,photo-sharing and art.
+**Stay at home Mums:** In the second cluster, we see a high importance for beauty, fashion,cooking ,shopping,photo-sharing and art.
 We can assume that this cluster caters to young women and mothers.
+People in this cluster also follow the news, watch films on tv and are interested in art.
+Online gaming is an interesting topic to have surfaced in this cluster as well.

-In the third cluster, we see a high importance for sports\_fandom,religion, parenting and food and school.
-We can assume this particularly caters to adult males in the age bracket of 30-40.
+**Working mothers:** In the third cluster, we see a high importance for religion, parenting and food and school.
+The same can also be observed for shopping, cooking, fashion and beauty.
+Thus, we believe that the third cluster is an equally representative mix of the above two clusters.
+This would fit the role of a working mom whose attention is split usually between her own needs and that of her family.

-In the fourth cluster, travel, computers ,politics , automotive has high importance.
+**Media person:** In the fourth cluster, travel, computers ,politics , automotive have high importance.
+Fashion, beauty, cooking and photo-sharing also make the list.
+Thus, this cluster could represent a person who is mostly in the limelight and would like to stay abreast on global trends.
+They probably travel a lot for their work and hence are on the constant look out for new places and food to explore.

-In cluster five, we see a high importance for automotive, current events, tv\_film. this would appear to be youth.
+**Gen Z young-gun:** In cluster five, we see a high importance for automotive, current events, tv\_film.
+We also see significant weights for fashion, beauty and photo-sharing.
+This would appear to be the subset of people who are young and are constantly on social media.
+They need to know what’s happening in the world around and make their presence felt on the internet.

-In cluster six, we see a high impportance for online\_gaming, sports\_playing, college\_uni, cooking and automotive.
-This would appear to be young men
+**College students:** In cluster six, we see a high impportance for online\_gaming, sports\_playing, college\_uni, school, sports\_fandom, cooking and automotive.
+These are mostly viable topics of interest for students in College.
+Hence, we believe that this cluster would be an ideal match for College students.